AlexGCbn/CI_PP3_TRXTREME/README.md

 </details>

-8. Be able to sign in for the workout I want.
+10. Be able to see registered users for specific classes.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|